Install Project Quay Using Podman on Oracle Linux

 Introduction

-Project Quay is an open-source repository used to store and manage artifacts such as containers for use on cloud native platforms.
+Project Quay is an open-source repository that stores and manages artifacts such as containers for use on cloud-native platforms.
 Project Quay also offers additional functionality such as (in no particular order):

 • Registry - High availability